Showing posts with label hyundai. Show all posts

 Although the Palisade LX3 is offered in a seven- or nine-seater variant, the seven-seater variant is credited with the Palisade LX3's premium luxury status thanks to the second-row seats that come with the available massagers.
 You won't find that in the Chevrolet Traverse.

 Regarding boot space, with all seats present, it can carry up to 317 liters of goodies.
-With the third-row seats slide forward, it's now 348 liters.
-Fold the passenger seats down, you can expect roughly four times the boot space for more.
+With the third-row seats slid forward, it's now 348 liters.
+Fold the passenger seats down, and you can expect roughly four times the boot space for more.

 2025 Hyundai Palisade